-- Interviewer completes the household and individual questionnaires. - Interviewer checks the list of individuals eligible for biomarkers to confirm individuals who are eligible for biomarker measurements: - Adults: women age 15 49, men age 15 54 in a subsample of households, who are usual residents or who stayed in the household the night before the interview, are eligible for biomarker measurement. - o Children under age 6, who are usual residents or who stayed in the household the night before the interview, are eligible for biomarker measurement. - Children 6 -71 months: eligible for anthropometric measurements and anaemia testing - Children below 6 months: eligible for anthropometric measurements only - For adults, age 18 and older: Obtain consent for biomarker measurement and testing as follows - o Read consent exactly as written; - Record the outcome of the consent request and sign in the space provided; - If consent is granted, proceed with biomarker measurement. - For never-married adolescents, age 15-17: - o Obtain consent for biomarker measurement from parent or responsible adult - Record whether the parent/responsible adult consented or refused and sign in the space provided; - If the parent/responsible adult consented, obtain assent for biomarker measurement from the adolescent - Read consent exactly as written; - Record the outcome of the consent request and sign in the space provided; - If consent was granted, proceed with biomarker measurement and testing. - For children 6 -71 months (for anaemia testing): - Obtain consent for biomarker measurement and testing from parent or responsible adult - Read consent exactly as written; - Record the outcome of the consent request and sign in the space provided; - If consent was granted, proceed with biomarker measurement and testing. - For height/length and weight measurement, you must obtain a verbal permission from the respondent.
+- Interviewer completes the household and individual questionnaires. - Interviewer checks the list of individuals eligible for biomarkers to confirm individuals who are eligible for biomarker measurements: - Adults: All women age 15-49, men age 15-54 in a subsample of households, who are usual residents or who stayed in the household the night before the interview, are eligible for biomarker measurement. - Blood Pressure: All women and men age 15 and above in all PSUs. - Blood Glucose: All women and men age 15 and above in all PSUs. - Children under age 6 years who are usual residents or who stayed in the household the night before the interview are eligible for biomarker measurement. - Children 6-71 months are eligible for height/length, weight measurements and anaemia testing. - Children below 6 months: eligible for length and weight measurements only - For adults, age 18 and older: Obtain consent for biomarker measurement and testing as follows: - Read consent statements exactly as written; - Record the outcome of the consent request based on the instructions in the BOX in the INFORMED CONSENT SECTION of the Introduction; - If consent is granted, proceed with biomarker measurement. - For never-married adolescents, age 15-17: - Obtain consent for biomarker measurement from parent or responsible adult - Record whether the parent/responsible adult consented or refused and do the following based on the instructions in the BOX in the INFORMED CONSENT SECTION of the Introduction; - If the parent/responsible adult consented, obtain assent for biomarker measurement from the adolescent - Read consent exactly as written; - Record the outcome of the consent request based on the instructions in the BOX in the INFORMED CONSENT SECTION of the Introduction; - If consent was granted, proceed with biomarker measurement and testing. - For children 6 -71 months (for anaemia testing): - Obtain consent for biomarker measurement and testing from parent or responsible adult - Read consent exactly as written; - Record the outcome of the consent request and based on the instructions in the BOX in the INFORMED CONSENT SECTION of the Introduction; - If consent was granted, proceed with biomarker testing. - For height/length, weight measurement, and waist and hip circumference measurement among adults, you must obtain verbal permission from the respondent.